AdamNolan112210/Carbon-Star-Analysis/README.md

 - Smoothing Spectral Data: Applies a Savitzky-Golay filter to smooth the Tant data for both CIT6 and IRC+10216, helping to reduce noise and improve clarity in peak detection.
 - Gaussian Fitting: Fits a Gaussian model to zoomed-in sections of CIT6 spectral data, allowing precise modeling of spectral lines and better visualization of the line profiles.
 - Dual-Dataset Comparison: Provides tools to compare and visualize spectral data from both CIT6 and IRC+10216, plotting the data side by side for easy comparison.
 - Annotation and Visualization: Annotates detected peaks with molecular names in the plots, making it easy to identify the molecules responsible for each spectral line.
-Both the original and smoothed data can be plotted for CIT6 and IRC+10216.Data Handling and Export: Processes multiple spectroscopic data files and outputs the results in easy-to-read pandas DataFrames, including peak frequencies, associated molecules, and integrated intensities (Tint).
+Both the original and smoothed data can be plotted for CIT6 and IRC+10216.
+- Data Handling and Export: Processes multiple spectroscopic data files and outputs the results in easy-to-read pandas DataFrames, including peak frequencies, associated molecules, and integrated intensities (Tint).

 ### Installation